hazelcast/hazelcast-client-protocol/README.md

           since: 2.0
 ```

-With this definition, code generator will generate a custom codec for your type and
+With this definition, the code generator generates a custom codec for your type and
-calls its encode or decode methods when encoding and decoding the parameters with this custom type.
+calls its encode/decode methods when encoding/decoding the parameters with this custom type.
-There are a few points to consider.
+There are a few points to consider as described below.

 The codec for the custom type accesses the parameters defined in `params` using a
 predefined getter pattern in its encode method.
 These patterns are specific to each `LANGUAGE`.

 For example, for the `java`, if the parameter is a `boolean` it is accessed as `customType1.isParamName1()`.
 For other types `customType1.getParamName2()` pattern is used.
-So, make sure that your custom types satisfies
+So, make sure that your custom type satisfies
 this getter contract.

-For the decode method of the custom type codec, there are two ways to generate a
+For the decode method of the custom type codec, there are two ways to generate
 an instance of the custom type.
 Default way is constructing the object using a constructor
 with parameters defined in the `params` in the order of their definition.
 For example, by default
-the instance of the `CustomType1` will be created with the following expression `new CustomType1(paramName1, paramName2)`.
+the instance of `CustomType1` is created with the `new CustomType1(paramName1, paramName2)` expression.

 If the custom type does not have a public constructor that takes the defined parameters in the order
 of their definition, then you need to write a factory method to generate the object from these parameters.
-To use a factory method as a way to create the custom type, you should set `returnWithFactory` option to `true`.
+To use a factory method as a way to create the custom type, you should set the `returnWithFactory` option to `true`.

-Then, depending on the selected `LANGUAGE`, a custom factory method will be called to create the object.
+Then, depending on the selected `LANGUAGE`, a custom factory method is called to create the object.

-For example, for the `java`, the following will be called `CustomTypeFactory.createCustomType1(paramName1, paramName2)`.
+For example, for `java`, `CustomTypeFactory.createCustomType1(paramName1, paramName2)` method is called.
-You need to add the `CustomType1 createCustomType1(boolean paramName1, String paramName2)` method to the `CustomTypeFactory` class in the Hazelcast side.
+You need to add the `CustomType1 createCustomType1(boolean paramName1, String paramName2)` method to the `CustomTypeFactory` class on the Hazelcast side.

 For the parameters of the custom type definition, an extra step is required for the `enum` types.
 `enum`s are represented as integers in the protocol level.
 So, you need to specify how to convert `enum` type
 to integer by adding an encoder method to the `FixedSizeTypesCodec` for the enum type.
 Also, you need to set `returnWithFactory` to `true` and add a factory method as described above.
 In the factory method,
-you will receive an integer for the `enum` and expected to convert it to your `enum` type and construct the object with it.
+you will receive an integer for the `enum` and be expected to convert it to your `enum` type and construct the object with it.

 Custom type definitions are also validated against a [schema](/schema/custom-codec-schema.json).
 See the [Schema Validation](#schema-validation)
 section for details of the validation.